MediaComem/biopocket/docs/GIT-WORKFLOW.md

 Integration branches are named `sprint-N` where `N` is the number of the sprint in [Taiga](https://tree.taiga.io/project/mei-biopocket/backlog).
 They are created from the `master` branch or from the last integration branch.

-* During a sprint, completed features and bugfixes are merged into the integration branch.
+* During a sprint, completed stories, tasks and bugfixes are merged into the integration branch.
 * When a sprint is complete, the integration branch is merged into the `master` branch and deleted.
 * The **integration manager** is responsible for the creation and merge of integration branches.